-An example would be if you look at the flamingo.
-When the flamingo stands on one leg, the leg is perfectly loaded and all the load is being put on the passive structures.
-Now, some people may think, “Oh, that’s bad.
+An example will be if you look at the flamingo.
+When the flamingo stands on one leg, the leg is perfectly loaded, and all the load is being put on the passive structures.
+Some people may think, “Oh, that’s bad.
 You’re not supposed to load up a join.
-You’re bringing the joint to straight or to neutral, you’re sticking within normal ranges of motion.
+You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion.
 Everyone should be able to control their body weight or at least hold their body weight on one l g.
-If they’re not able to do that statically, it’s going to be difficult for them to even walk if they can’t hold up their weight on one leg.
+If they’re not able to do that statically, it’s going to be difficult for them even to walk if they can’t hold up their weight on one leg.

-And then that over activation of the quadriceps and other muscles in the leg, it ends up leading to you know fatigue, more susceptibility to injury and leads to more muscle imbalances.
-So it’s important to consider that end range extension and looking at that end range extension when we’re talking about unloaded, partially loaded and fully loaded.
+And then that over activation of the quadriceps and other muscles in the leg, it leads to, you know, fatigue, more susceptibility to injury, and more muscle imbalances.
+So it’s essential to consider that end range extension and look at that end range extension when we’re talking about unloaded, partially loaded, and fully loaded.

 Now, I suggest you try this.
-Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for a long period of time.
-Try for 30 seconds, 1 minute, 2 minutes, 3 minutes.
-See how it is when those active structures are loaded up for a long period of time.
-And then try with the leg fully straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
-And they will be rather relaxed.
+Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for an extended period.
+Try 30 seconds, 1 minute, 2 minutes, and 3 minutes.
+See how it is when those active structures are loaded up for an extended period.
+And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
+And they will be relatively simple.